Distributed Processing mode

 When running the Dispatcher in hotfolder-mode, the setting can be defined when starting the Dispatcher (will have effect on all distributed files from hotfolders then):

 Example for Dispatcher:

 pdfToolbox --dispatcher --timeout_dispatcher=<seconds>

-If a timeout for satellites or dispatcher is set and the --nolocal option has been defined, it will not be tried to process the job locally.
+If a timeout for satellites or dispatcher is set and the --nolocal option has been defined, the task will not be processed locally.
 Processing will end up in an error.